jaymody/website/src/index.md

 ### Hello 👋🏽
 I'm Jay, this is my blog where I write things.

 You can get in touch with me at `jaykmody [at] gmail [dot] com`.
-Don't by shy, I love receiving emails.
+Don't be shy, I love receiving emails.

 ### Posts